 I studied at the University of Bristol and have worked at the University of Glasgow, the University of Bristol and, most recently, as Associate Professor and William Dawson Scholar at McGill University in Montreal, Canada.
 At McGill, I was Principal Investigator of the Interacting with Print Research Group, and a key member of the multigraph collective that wrote Interacting with Print (Chicago, 2017).
 At Edinburgh, I was Director of the Centre for the History of the Book.

 I am the author of Byron’s Romantic Celebrity (Palgrave, 2007), which argues that our modern celebrity culture began in the Romantic period, and that Lord Byron should be understood as one of its earliest examples and most astute critics.
 I am the editor of Romanticism and Celebrity Culture (Cambridge University Press, 2009), which brings together twelve contributors to assemble the most complete account of Romantic celebrity available.
 I have also edited a volume of reviews from Blackwood’s Edinburgh Magazine for a six-volume selected edition (Pickering and Chatto, 2006), and co-edited a collection of essays about Blackwood’s with Nicholas Mason.
 With Michelle Levy, I published The Broadview Reader in Book History (2014) and The Broadview Introduction to Book History.

-I am a member of the PMLA Advisory Committee, an associate editor for the Byron Journal, and a member of the board of the Centre for Romantic Studies at the University of Bristol.
+I have been a member of the PMLA Advisory Committee, an associate editor for the Byron Journal, and a member of the board of the Centre for Romantic Studies at the University of Bristol.
 In 2003-05 I was a Leverhulme Early Career Fellow at the University of Bristol, and in 2013 I was a fellow of the Institute of Advanced Study at Durham University.